BOART LONGYEAR CORPORATE GOVERNANCE

 Salt Lake City, Utah 84119

 Any report received will be forwarded confidentially to the General Counsel for review and investigation.
-Alternatively, you may mail your request to the attention of the Audit Safety & Risk Committee Chair.

 At Boart Longyear, we encourage our employees and others to speak up.
 It is important to us that you feel comfortable sharing your concerns without worrying about possible retaliation.
 Boart Longyear does not tolerate retaliation against a person who reports a concern honestly and acting in good faith.
 We encourage individuals to speak up if they believe they have been retaliated against for filing a report.